luanpersini/vidly-server-nestjs-ts/README.md

 # Objectives

-The main objective of this project is to convert a higly coupled server APP built using NodeJS-Javascript-Mongoose to a low coupled APP using NodeJS-NestJS-Typescript-MongoDb, following SOLID, TDD and Clean Code principles.
-The idea is to deal with the challanges of the conversion, focusing on the tecnologies instead of the bussiness rules and solutions that the App will delivery.
+The main objective of this project is to convert a higly coupled server APP built using NodeJS-Javascript-Mongoose to a low coupled APP (at leat about thirdy party utilities) using NodeJS-NestJS-Typescript-MongoDb, following SOLID, TDD and Clean Code principles.
+The idea is to deal with the challanges of the conversion, focusing on the tecnologies instead of the bussiness rules of the App.

 The frontend can be fount at https://github.com/luanpersini/vidly-front-react-ts

 **From:**

-- NodeJS (higly coupled to express, mongoose and other libraries, few tests)
+- NodeJS
-- Javascript (no types)
+- Javascript
-- Mongoose (higly coupled)
+- Mongoose

 **To:**
-- NodeJS (low coupled - using ports and adapters)
+- NodeJS
-- NestJS (low coupled framework)
+- NestJS
-- Typescript (strongly typed)
+- Typescript
-- MongoDB (low coupled)
+- Sequelize (Postgres)

 ## Vidly